Drinking Water Quality Program

 Testing is essential to identify drinking water outlets that may contribute to lead exposure, particularly in older or infrequently used fixtures.
 Through testing, potential sources of lead are identified, and appropriate actions—such as shutting off or replacing fixtures—are taken to reduce exposure.

-- 2018 Voluntary Testing: PSD began voluntarily testing drinking water in 2018, following the U.S. Environmental Protection Agency (EPA) guidelines, which recommend taking action if lead levels in drinking water exceed 15 parts per billion (ppb).
+- 2016 Voluntary Testing: PSD began voluntarily testing drinking water in 2016, following the U.S. Environmental Protection Agency (EPA) guidelines, which at that time recommend taking action if lead levels in drinking water exceed 15 parts per billion (ppb).

 -